1,200 Dealer Directory listings

 declaration

-Time to Admire Ltd has clarified that the Exceedingly Rare 8” Late Victorian English Fusee Dial Timepiece by Arthur Henry Leeson (LA548809) is genuinely of the period declared with the date/period of manufacture being c1897
+Heritage of Time has clarified that the Exceedingly Rare 8” Late Victorian English Fusee Dial Timepiece by Arthur Henry Leeson (LA548809) is genuinely of the period declared with the date/period of manufacture being Circa 1897

 condition